cap-js/change-tracking/README.md

 ```

-The system now uses the SAPUI5 default setting for `![@UI.PartOfPreview]: true` such that the table will always shown when navigating to that respective Object page.
+The system now uses the SAPUI5 default setting `![@UI.PartOfPreview]: true`, such that the table will always shown when navigating to that respective Object page.

 ## Contributing